The Worst Presidential Inaugurations in History, Ranked

 3. Andrew Johnson, 1865

-To be clear, the disaster is Johnson’s inauguration not as president, but as vice president for Abraham Lincoln during Lincoln’s second inauguration.
-How did he steal the show before the inaugural address that would come to be remembered as the best in U.S. history?
+To be clear, the disaster is Johnson’s inauguration not as president, but as vice president for Abraham Lincoln for Lincoln’s second term.
+How did Johnson steal the show before Lincoln delivered the inaugural address that would come to be remembered as the best in U.S. history?

 Booze.
 Well, booze and bad luck.
 Johnson, when he arrived in Washington to take the oath of office, was recovering from a bout of typhoid fever.
 In an (apparent) attempt to self-medicate, he spent inauguration eve drinking.
 Come inauguration day itself, he was, unsurprisingly, hungover.
 And he had the misfortune of living during a time before IV-driven hangover “cures.”